Pokémon Go Mega Charizard X Mega Raid Guide

-The pseudo-Legendary from Gen III, Salamence have had pretty widespread availability with its first stage, Bagon being featured in a Community Day, the Ultra Unlock Bonus Dragon Week, and even as a Shadow Pokémon.
+The pseudo-Legendary from Gen III, Salamence is a great option for this raid.
+It's had pretty widespread availability, having been featured in Community Day, the Ultra Unlock Bonus Dragon Week, and even as a Shadow Pokémon.
 As a Dragon and Flying type, it's also resistant to Fire attacks and weak to Dragon attacks.
 You'll want your Salamence to know Dragon Tail and Outrage for this Mega Raid.

-The Legendary mascot of Pokémon Pearl and the upcoming Pokémon Shining Pearl, Palkia works very well in this Raid.
-As a Water and Dragon type, it does take increased damage from Mega Charizard X's Dragon type move, but resists Fire type moves.
-It's been available in Raids, though not as often as Rayquaza.
+The Legendary mascot of Pokémon Pearl and Pokémon Shining Pearl, Palkia works very well in this raid.
+As a Water and Dragon type, it does take increased damage from Mega Charizard X's Dragon type move, but resists Fire type damage.
+It's been available in raids, though not as often as Rayquaza.
 Still, if you have one powered up, you'll want it to know Dragon Tail and Dragon Meteor for this Mega Raid.

 The Legendary mascot of Pokémon White, Zekrom is a great choice for this Mega Raid.
 As an Electric and Dragon type, it brings with it resistances to both Fire and Flying type attacks.
 It still takes increased damage from Dragon Claw, but so do most of the best counters.
 Zekrom has had somewhat limited availability, having been introduced in the middle of a global pandemic, but if you have one, you'll want Dragon Breath and Outrage for its moveset.

-Another pseudo-Legendary, Garchomp is the final evolution of Gible originally discovered in the Sinnoh region.
+Another pseudo-Legendary, Garchomp is the final evolution of Gible, a Pokémon originally discovered in the Sinnoh region.
 As a Ground and Dragon type, Garchomp resists Mega Charizard X's Fire type attacks while taking increased damage from Dragon Claw.
-Dragon Tail and Outrage are the ideal moveset for this Mega Raid; however, it's Ground type moves, Mud Shot and Earth Power can work as well.
+It's been featured in events and had the Community Day treatment, so most active players have had the chance to evolve and power up at least one Garchomp.
+Dragon Tail and Outrage are the ideal moveset for this Mega Raid; however, it's Ground type move, Earth Power can work as well.
 As Earth Power is a Legacy move, don't TM it!

 The Legendary mascot of Pokémon Black, Reshiram performs very well in this Mega Raid.
-It's a Fire and Dragon type, so it resists Fire type attacks, while taking increased damage from Dragon type attacks.
-As it was introduced at the height of a global pandemic, many players don't even have one, much less the Candies to power it up.
+It's a Fire and Dragon type, so it resists Fire type damage, while taking increased damage from Dragon type moves.
+As it was introduced at the height of a global pandemic, many players don't have the candy to power it up.
 However, if you do, you'll want the Fast move Dragon Breath and the Charge attack Draco Meteor.

 A pure Dragon type from Gen V's Unova region, Haxorus is the final evolution of Axew.
-Although Axew tend to be pretty rare, if you have a powered up Haxorus, it resists Mega Charizard X's Fire attacks, but, like most Dragons, it takes double damage from Dragon Claw.
+Although Axew tend to be pretty rare normally, it was featured in raids during Pokémon Go Fest 2022, so a lot more active players have this Pokémon now.
+If you have a powered up Haxorus, it resists Mega Charizard X's Fire attacks, but, like nearly every Dragon type, it takes double damage from Dragon Claw.
 If you're bringing Haxorus to this Mega Raid, Dragon Tail and Dragon Claw is the moveset you'll want it to know.

 Although most players will be able to make a team of the best counters, if you're finding a gap in your team, there are plenty of back ups who work well in larger groups.
 Just make sure you're dodging and any of the following could be a decent back up: